GPU Implementation of Second-Order Linear and Nonlinear Programming Solvers: Numerical Results

 \paragraph{MIPLIB.} We have performed the benchmark against a curated subset of instances within the MIPLIB 2010 library by selecting 174 instances that are sufficiently large and not trivially solved.
+We solve the linear programming relaxation associated to each problem (binary and integrality constraints are deleted).
 The results in \Cref{tab:results} indicate that the GPU solver can achieve, on average, approximately 4x speed-up for the 28 largest instances (with more than $2^{20}$ non-zeros) when the problems are solved to medium precision.
 The speed-up is relatively modest for medium-sized instances, and there is practically no advantage for small instances.
 This is expected, as the GPU solver is designed to handle large-scale problems, and small-scale problems cannot fully utilize the available parallel cores.
 In such cases, the overhead related to parallelism, such as task scheduling and thread launching, dominates the computation time rather than providing actual performance gains.
 For high precision, however, the speed-up is less pronounced, and the GPU solver solved significantly fewer instances.

 \paragraph{PGLIB-OPF.} We have benchmarked the performance of the solver for solving AC OPF problems based on polar power flow formulations \cite{PowerModelsJLOpenSource}.
 The results in \Cref{tab:results} indicate that the GPU solver can achieve an average speed-up of more than 10x for large instances when the problems are solved to medium precision.
 The speed-up is relatively modest for medium-sized instances, and there is practically no advantage for small instances.
 However, for high precision, the GPU solver does not reach the same level of robustness as the CPU solver, as the condensed system utilized by the GPU solvers often encounters worse conditioning; the GPU solver fails on two more instances.
 Nevertheless, the overall speed-up remains significant (3x on average for large instances).